meegpipe/meegpipe/README.md

 ## Installation

-Copy and paste the following code in the MATLAB command window:
+Before attempting to install _meegpipe_, please make sure that all the relevant dependencies have been already installed on your system.
+Then, copy and paste the following code in the MATLAB command window:

 ````matlab
 % installDir is your installation directory